Dilation and Curettage (cont.)

 In this Article

-- What are reasons not to perform a D&C?
+- What are reasons not to perform a D and C?

 - Pre-op: What happens before surgery?

-- What type of anesthesia is used for a D&C?
+- What type of anesthesia is used for a D and C?

-- What are possible complications of a D&C?
+- What are possible complications of a D and C?

-- Why is the D&C procedure becoming less common?
+- Why is the D and C procedure becoming less common?

 - Find a local Obstetrician-Gynecologist in your town

-The D&C procedure has a low risk of serious complications.
-It is normal to experience vaginal bleeding and/or pelvic cramping (similar to menstrual cramping) for a few days after a D&C. Over-the-counter pain medications are usually sufficient for pain control.
+The D and C procedure has a low risk of serious complications.
+It is normal to experience vaginal bleeding and/or pelvic cramping (similar to menstrual cramping) for a few days following a D and C. Typically, over-the-counter pain medications are sufficient for pain control.

 The most common complication that can occur is perforation of the uterus with either the dilators or the curette.
 When this happens, as long as no internal organs (intestines, bladder, or rectum) or large blood vessels are damaged, the hole will almost always heal itself without further surgery.
 The risk for this problem is increased in patients with a narrowed opening to the cervix (cervical stenosis) or in patients with distorted internal uterine anatomy.
 This risk is also increased if the uterus is infected or has undergone previous surgeries such as cesarean sections or myomectomies.